Vikhyath1608/Lightning-Strike-news/README.md

   python Train_model/NLP_model_train.py
 - Input: Dataset/Train_data.csv
 - Output: rained_Model/lightning_strike_classifier2
-- Note: The repository already contains a pre trained model.
+- **Note**: The repository already contains a pre trained model.
 Run this step only if you need to train a new model.